 Approximately 21 summer staff are hired annually to conduct Junior 4-H Camp and 4-H Center Specialty Camps (i.e. MDA Kids Camp, Carilion Family Camp, Ruritan National Youth Conference).
 Typically 4-H Center summer staff have completed at least one (1) year out of high school, have experience working with youth, and/or experience with 4-H or other camping programs.
 Summer staff must be at least 18 years old.

 Summer staff positions include (but are not limited to): Staff Coordinator, Camp Coordinator, Horsemanship, Kayaking, Canoeing, Archery, Riflery, Climbing, Challenge Course, Performing Arts, Computer Science, Multimedia, Small Animal Science, Robotics, Outdoor Adventures, Beginning and Advanced Swimming, Camp Medics, etc.

 Applications change yearly.
-Click here for the 2017 Staff Application.
+Come back in September 2017 for the 2018 Summer Staff Application!

 For more information or for a paper application, please contact the Summer Program Coordinator (540.721.2759, x.
 268).

 Outdoor Education programs are offered to public and private schools as well as other youth organizations throughout the spring, fall, and winter seasons.
 Seasonal instructors are hired to staff these programs, teaching a wide variety of curriculum in the areas of environmental education, teambuilding and adventure education, character education, and recreational activities.
 Training is provided.
 Preference is given to those with documented experience.
 For more information or to apply, please contact the Outdoor Education Coordinator (540.721.2759, x.
 253)